MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![TFS](./media/contoso-migration-tfs-vsts/collection7.png)

-8. An Azure AD sign-in screen appears, and they enter the credentials of a Global Admin user.
+8. An Azure AD sign-in screen appears, and they enter the credentials of a global admin user.

      ![TFS](./media/contoso-migration-tfs-vsts/collection8.png)